Tuscany, what to pack?

 □ Multi-standard outlets (electricity and telephone)

-□ USB key (or external hard drive with all human knowledge inside).
+□ a USB key (or external hard drive to store your pictures).
 Remember to encrypt or put a password on the most ‘sensitive files and important!

 □ Various games (a deck of cards, chess, pocket games like Scrabble, Cluedo, etc.)

-□ A copy of these “precious” lists, (that you can receive for free on your e-mail subscribing our newsletter) to not to forget anything when you should repackage everything for the return
+□ A copy of this “precious” list (that you can receive for free on your e-mail subscribing our newsletter) to do not forget anything when you have to re-pack everything for the return.

 Travel with kids